AlexRmlt/ethicbot-rasa/data/nlu.md

 - Very negative indeed
 - That would be absolutely negative for the child
 - The effects would be fatal
+- The effects would be more negative
+- Extremely negative

 ## intent:neutral
 - It would be ok, neither positive nor negative consequences
 - That would have neither positive nor negative effects
 - It would be okay for him, no negative or positive consequences
 - It would be neither completely good nor completely bad.
 He would most definitely be angry but also thankful for knowing it.
+- It would not matter that much actually

 ## intent:option
 - She could make the decision to [flip the switch](deed)